Delemangi/finki-scraper/README.md

 or
 `npm run start s1 s2 ... sn`

+## Server Mode

+You can also run this app in server mode using `npm run serve`, which will boot up an Express based server which will open endpoints for receiving new announcements.
+The app will only scrape new announcements whenever it receives a request, instead of periodically scraping.

 ## Config

 Create a `config` folder and in it create `config.json`.
 Example: